thlorenz/browserify-shim/README.md

 **Note:** the order of shim declarations doesn't matter, i.e. we could have shimmed `backbone.stickit` at the very top (before the libraries it depends on).

-If a shim depends on only one other shim you don't can pass that directly, e.g.:
+If a shim depends on only one other shim you can pass just that (instead of an `Array`), e.g.:

 ```js
 var underscore =  { alias: 'underscore', path: './js/vendor/underscore.js', exports: null }